CS328UnreliableNarrator/UnrealiableNarrator/scriptLevelOne.md

  	**I wonder what this is

  	Reads the email
- 	**Hmm no name...Funny I thought I saw these colors somewhere
+ 	**Hmm no name...Funny I thought I saw these symbols somewhere

  Cubicle with colors:

  	**Got it!
-I have the password for the boss' computer
+I have to go to the boss' computer

  Boss computer: